amgadabdelhafez/wake-pdi/README.md

 - `latest`: Latest version from the main branch
 - `YYYYMMDD-SHA`: Date and commit specific version (e.g., `20240327-a1b2c3d`)

-The images support both AMD64 and ARM64 architectures.

 ### Using Docker Compose